rimalim2009/DNN_inverse_2004IOT_Thailand/README.md

 Explanation of files

 Forward_model_for_DNN_thai.py
-the forward model for deposition from tsuanmis
+the forward model for deposition from tsunamis

 Thai_DNN_inverse_model_SW_1700.ipynb
 a jupyter notebook for performing the inversion